Lotus Elise GT1: Performance

-The Elise GT1's water-cooled 3.5 L Type 918 Garrett twin-turbocharged V8 engine has a power output of 550 PS at 6,500 rpm and the modified 5.7 L Chevrolet V8 engine has a power output of ca 600 PS at 7,200 rpm.
-Only the factory cars had the Chevrolet V8 engine and the road version had the Type 918 V8 with the former proving to be more problematic.
-Both of the engines helped propel the car from 0 to 60 mi in 3.8 seconds and on a top speed of approximately 320 km/h The race cars were initially fitted with a Hewland 6-speed sequential manual transmission,although multiple other transmissions were used during their life span.
-The last 2 races of the GT championship at Sebring and Laguna Seca the factory lotus used a 2 valve Nascar engine with steel block which gave more power and was much more reliable.
-The road version was fitted with a Renault 5-speed manual transmission.
-Even with such performance figures, the car wasn't able to match the performance of its competitors at Le Mans and would see a dreadful fate.
+The Elise GT1's road car's 3.5 L Type 918 Garrett twin-turbocharged V8 engine has a power output of 550 PS at 6,500 rpm and the factory race cars' modified 5.7 L Chevrolet V8 engine has a power output of ca 600 PS at 7,200 rpm.
+Either engine propelled the car from 0 to 60 mph in 3.8 seconds and on a top speed in excess of 200 mph.
+The race cars were initially fitted with a Hewland 6-speed sequential manual transmission, although multiple other transmissions were used during their life span.

+For the last two races of the 1997 FIA GT Championship at Sebring and Laguna Seca the factory Lotus used a 2-valve NASCAR engine with a steel block which gave more power and was much more reliable.
+The car was uncompetitive throughout its factory racing life.

 Racing history

+1997

 Debuting at Hockenheim, on 13 April (first round of the 1997 FIA GT Championship season), the three factory Elise GT1s and the privateer GBF car took to the grid.
 Their debut was short lived, as all four cars failed to finish, all due to alternator problems in the engine.
-For race two (Silverstone, 11 May), privateer GBF UK received their second car (an untested chassis bearing number 06 driven by Andrea Boldrini and Mauro Martini).
-Again the three factory cars suffered, failing to finish because of gearbox difficulty.
+For race two at Silverstone, privateer GBF UK received their second car (an untested chassis bearing number 06 driven by Andrea Boldrini and Mauro Martini).
+Again the three factory cars suffered, failing to finish because of gearbox difficulties.
 GBF's Elise GT1s fared slightly better, with one of their entries actually finishing, although classified last and 25 laps down from the winner.